This topic describes how to plan test runs, and run them within ALM Octane using the Manual Runner.

 Note: The run statuses you assign when running manual tests (including Gherkin tests and test suites) are called native statuses.
 When analyzing test run results in the Dashboard or Overview tabs, ALM Octane categorizes the native statuses into the summary statuses Passed, Failed, Requires attention, Skipped, and Planned for clarity of analysis.

-Tip: You can also run manual tests using Sprinter, as described in Run and edit manual tests in Sprinter.
+Tip: You can also run manual tests using:

 In the toolbar, click Run .

 The Run tests dialog box opens, indicating how many tests you are about to run.
-If you select tests that have been planned, the Run tests dialog box will indicate this.
+If you select tests that have been planned, the Run tests dialog box indicates this.
 Specify the test run details:

 A name for the manual run entity created when running a test.